engity-com/bifroest/docs/usecases.md

 ### Problem

-1. Assume you have an SSH server.
+1. Assume you have a SSH server.
 2. Different users should be authorized differently.
 3. Different users should run in different [environments](reference/environment/index.md) (one in a local environment with permission A, another with permission B, and a third user in a remote environment).